aaliyahfiala42/DATA515-Brain-Scan-Classification/README.md

 ```
 mod = model.Model(filepath)
 ```
-Or by training the model on the <a href="https://www.kaggle.com/navoneel/brain-mri-images-for-brain-tumor-detection" style="color:black" >data set</a>.
+Or by training the model on the built-in <a href="https://www.kaggle.com/navoneel/brain-mri-images-for-brain-tumor-detection" style="color:black" >data set</a>.
-To ensure the model can identify the data, it is important to retain the file structure from the kaggle site's download (i.e. 'yes' images should be kept in the 'yes' directory, 'no' images should be kept in the 'no' directory).

-After downloading the data, your file structure should look like this:
+After creating your own .py file to use our model, your directory structure should look like this:

 ```
 .